scoverage/gradle-scoverage/README.md

 Usage
 -----

-You can find instructions on how to apply the plugin at:  http://plugins.gradle.org/plugin/org.scoverage
+You can find instructions on how to apply the plugin at http://plugins.gradle.org/plugin/org.scoverage

 ### Available tasks